khoih-prog/BlynkESP32_BT_WF/README.md

 [![arduino-library-badge](https://www.ardu-badge.com/badge/BlynkESP32_BT_WF.svg?)](https://www.ardu-badge.com/BlynkESP32_BT_WF)

-To enable inclusion of both Blynk BT / BLE and WiFi libraries.
-Then select one to use at runtime.
+By design, Blynk user can run ESP32 boards with either WiFi or BT/BLE by using different sketches, and have to upload / update firmware to change.
+This library enables user to  include both Blynk BT / BLE and WiFi libraries in one sketch, then select one to use at runtime after reboot.

 ### Installation